avarobillard/eds240-infographic/README.md

-# EDS 240 Final Project Infographic: Tree Planting in NYC
+# EDS 240 Final Project Infographic: Exploring the Ecosystem of Plant Databases

 Author: Ava Robillard

-This repository contains an analysis of City of New York Forestry Tree Point data and the creation of a data-driven infographic to answer questions about the spatial distribution of tree plantings within New York City.
-Potentially, this data could be used alongside census data to explore more spatial variables.
+This repository will contain an analysis of the current state of digital plant data and the creation of a infographic to answer questions about major plant databases (GBIF, BGCI, iDigBio) such as how quickly they are growing, how interconnected they are, and how much plant diversity they cover.

 ## Repository Structure